-- 1. The Plaintiffs, Cheyenne Walters, Steven Hicks and Lori-Lynn David, claim on their own behalf and on behalf of proposed classes of similarly situated persons: - a. an order certifying this action as a class proceeding and appointing Cheyenne Walters and Steven Hicks as Representative Plaintiffs for the Primary Class and Lori-Lynn David as Representative Plaintiff for the Family Class; - b. a declaration that the Defendant was unjustly enriched and breached fiduciary and its common law duty and duties and breached the Plaintiffs' and other Class Members' section 7 and 15 rights under the Canadian Charter of Rights and Freedoms, Part I of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (UK), 1982, c 11 and the Charter of Human Rights and Freedoms, CQLR c C-12: - c. general damages for the Defendant's several liability; - d. special damages, including but not limited to past and future loss of income, medical expenses and out-of-pocket expenses; - e. damages pursuant to the Canadian Charter of Rights and Freedoms, section 24(1); - f. symbolic damages on an aggregate basis; - g. exemplary, aggravated and punitive damages; - h. punitive damages pursuant to the Charter of Human Rights and Freedoms and the Civil Code of Quebec, CQLR c C-1991; - i. disgorgement restitution by the Defendant of its wrongful gains; the economic benefits it gained in failing to advise Class Members' of federal financial benefits to which they were entitled its profits; - j. damages equal to the costs of administering notice and the plan of distribution; - k. recovery of health care costs incurred by provincial and territorial health insurers on behalf of the Plaintiffs and other Class Members pursuant to the Health Care Costs Recovery Act, SBC 2008, c 27 and comparable legislation in the other provinces and territories; - m. pre-judgment and post-judgment interest; - n. costs; and - o. such further and other relief as this Honourable Court may deem just.
+- 1. The Plaintiffs, Cheyenne Walters and Lori-Lynn David, claim on their own behalf and on behalf of proposed classes of similarly situated persons: - a. an order certifying this action as a class proceeding and appointing Cheyenne Walters as Representative Plaintiff for the Primary Class and Lori-Lynn David as Representative Plaintiff for the Family Class; - b. a declaration that the Defendant breached fiduciary and its common law duty duties and breached the Plaintiffs' and other Class Members' section 7 and 15 rights under the Canadian Charter of Rights and Freedoms, Part I of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (UK), 1982, c 11 and the Charter of Human Rights and Freedoms, CQLR c C-12; - c. general damages for the Defendant's several liability; - d. special damages, including but not limited to past and future loss of income, medical expenses and out of pocket expenses; - e. damages pursuant to the Canadian Charter of Rights and Freedoms, s 24(1); - f. symbolic damages on an aggregate basis; - g. exemplary, aggravated and punitive damages; - h. punitive damages pursuant to the Charter of Human Rights and Freedoms and the Civil Code of Quebec, CQLR c C-1991; - i. disgorgement restitution by the Defendant of the economic benefits it gained in failing to advise Class Members' of federal financial benefits to which they were entitled its profits; - j. damages equal to the costs of administering notice and the plan of distribution; - k. recovery of health care costs incurred by provincial and territorial health insurers on behalf of the Plaintiffs and other Class Members pursuant to the Health Care Costs Recovery Act, SBC 2008, c 27 and comparable legislation in the other provinces and territories; - m. pre-judgment and post-judgment interest; - n. costs; and - o. such further and other relief as this Honourable Court may deem just.